CTF-handbooks/map-tester-handbook/tester-handbook.md

 ### 3. Choosing the Map
 > You will need the `ctf_admin` privilege to run most of the commands in this handbook.
 So, grant yourself the privs using `/grantme ctf_admin`.
 If you would like other privileges suck as `fly`, `nolcip`, `fast`, etc., then running the `/grantme all` command would cover them all.

 Upon starting the game, you will be playing like how the server works, with a random map at first.
-To choose your map,
+To choose your map, run `/ctf_next -f <map_folder>` .
+In the case of the example PR, it would be `/ctf_next -f sewer_village`.

-- Run the `/maps` command.
-- Select the map you want to test from the map list.
-- Press `Skip to Map`
+### 4. Map Requirements
+Basics:
+- There are no errors that show up (red text in the chat) when loading/playing the map.
+The error would indicate what is causing the issue.
+- The area under the flag, that is the floor of the base, should be unbreakable and have an area of 5x5 blocks at minimum.
+- The map **should** be inescapable.
+Meaning it should be surrounded by "Indestructible Barrier Glass" (`ctf_map:ind_glass`) above ground and/or indestructible variants of blocks on the walls of the map that are below the ground and the floor of the map being destructible as well.
+- It has the Red Barriers that disappear when build time gets over.
+Check if all of these are placed properly, no areas that require it are missing, and they get removed without any remaining.
+- Chests work properly, that is, they can be opened.
+- Flags can be captured without any bugs.
 # Individual sources
 ## GreenBlob's message contents
 1. Map basics